 Lichen sclerosus symptoms can range from mild to severe.
-Some people with the disorder don’t have any symptoms.
+If you have a mild case of lichen sclerosus, you may not experience any symptoms.
 In women, symptoms usually affect the vulva, anus and perineum (the area between the anus and the vulva).
-The condition can also affect skin on other parts of the body, such as the neck, breasts, torso, upper back, wrists and mouth.
+The condition can also affect skin on other body parts, such as your neck, breasts, torso, upper back, wrists and mouth.

 In uncircumcised men, lichen sclerosus causes the foreskin of the penis to be irritated and itchy.
-The opening at the top of the foreskin can become scarred and narrowed, leading to painful erections.
+The opening at the top of your foreskin can become scarred and narrowed, leading to painful erections.

-- Itching and irritation: Vaginal itching and discomfort can be severe.
+- Itching and irritation: Vulva and vaginal itching and discomfort can be severe.
 Riding a bike or wearing tight clothing can make symptoms worse.
-In addition to an itchy vulva, you may feel burning in the vagina.
+In addition to an itchy vulva, you may feel burning in your vagina.

-- Skin changes: Small white spots may appear on the genitals.
-As the white patches grow, skin becomes white, smooth, shiny, thin or transparent.
-In women, these changes usually affect the skin around the vulva and the anus, making a figure-eight pattern.
+- Skin changes: Small white spots may appear on your genitals.
+As the white patches grow, the skin becomes white, smooth, shiny, thin or transparent.
+Sometimes the area may look “crinkled.”
+These changes usually affect the skin around the vulva and the anus in women, making a figure-eight pattern covering the area.
 In men, the foreskin on the penis looks white and shiny.

 - Ulcers and sores: Blisters, fissures (cracks) and genital sores can develop, especially if you’ve scratched the area to relieve itching.
 The skin may bruise, crack and bleed with the slightest touch.

-- Scarring: Untreated, lichen sclerosus can lead to scarring around the vulva, anus or penis.
-Scarring can cause problems peeing or pooping (constipation), and it can lead to pain during sex.
+- Scarring: Untreated, lichen sclerosus can lead to scarring around your vulva, and your clitoral hood may look flat – so that your anatomy looks different.
+There may be scarring on your anus or penis.
+Scarring can cause problems peeing or pooping (constipation), and it can lead to painful sex (dyspareunia).

 What causes lichen sclerosus?

 Healthcare providers aren’t sure what causes lichen sclerosus.
-Experts believe that it’s an autoimmune disease.
+Experts believe that lichen sclerosus behaves much like an autoimmune disease.
 Autoimmune disorders cause the body’s immune system to attack healthy cells.